 People have asked me which gadgets or techniques have “moved the needle” for me.
 In my previous newsletter, I identified the Ooler as the product that has been a game-changer for sleep.
 Another game-changer is the first biohack I tried: Bulletproof coffee.
 Note: There are several links below that are affiliate links, and I may receive a commission if you purchase the items through the link.
+As an Amazon Associate, I earn from qualifying purchases.
 I use every product that I recommend.

 I started drinking coffee when I was a kid, and I drank it the same way my mom drank it—with half and half.
 And maybe a couple of pecan sandies.
 I dipped half the cookie in the coffee.
 You can’t leave it in there too long, or part of the cookie will break down and fall into the coffee.
 Some may recognize a similar technique with Double Stuf Oreos and an ice-cold glass of milk.
 I carried this habit into adulthood, less the pecan sandies.